rclaytondev/stick-dungeon/README.md

 # Stick Dungeon
-In this game, you control a stick figure to survive within a dungeon.
+In this game, you control a **stick** figure to survive within a **dungeon**.
 As stated in the description, this is sort of a cross between a dungeon crawler and a platformer, and it has aspects of both genres.
 It has several types of rooms (it could probably use more) that are divided into a few distinct types:
 * Combat rooms - featuring a random enemy for you to defeat
 * Platforming rooms - in which the user must navigate around moving parts while avoiding a fall
 * Empty rooms - while they may feature some decorational items, they are devoid of much gameplay opportunities